3.2.4 The extent of judicial power

 So far as it is possible to do so, primary legislation and subordinate legislation must be read and given effect in a way which is compatible with the Convention rights.

 The HRA 1998 also includes the power of some of the highest courts in the UK, particularly the UK Supreme Court, to declare legislation incompatible with the ECHR.
 In respect of Scottish legislation this would mean the legislation is void (not valid).
-In relation to legislation of the UK Parliament the effect of such a declaration is to notify Parliament that a provision is incompatible with the ECHR, so that it has the opportunity to amend it to be compatible.
-Such declarations are rarely brought into play and have always, thus far, resulted in a change in legislation through Parliament.
+In relation to legislation of the UK Parliament the effect of such a declaration is to notify the UK Parliament that a provision is incompatible with the ECHR, so that it has the opportunity to amend it to be compatible.
+Such declarations are rarely brought into play and have generally resulted in a change in legislation.
 Used sparingly, therefore, these declarations are very powerful and effective in ensuring laws that the judiciary considers breach the ECHR are amended.

 Despite the continued existence of the declaratory theory of law, the principle of judicial deference, the doctrine of parliamentary sovereignty and the separation of powers, it is generally accepted that the judiciary does both make political decisions and make law, in one reasonable understanding of those terms.
 It might be concluded that the judiciary both should not be completely overwhelmed by parliamentary sovereignty and related principles, and that it in fact is not, despite political pressure and the apparent formal limitations on its power.